kiwijuice56/tower-of-babel/README.md

 - `[coroutine] func transition_in() -> void`
 - `[coroutine] func transition_out() -> void`

-### Unit [Button, Icon] extends Component
+### Unit [Button, Icon, Container] extends Component
 A small, immutable and instantiable representation of some sort of information.
 Units should not be standalone, but rather controlled entirely by some parent component that initializes them.
+Container units can have other unit children, but they should not manage the visibility or state of those units

 ### Widget extends Component
 A small, instantiable representation of some sort of information.
 Widgets are the same as units, except that they are mutable and usually represent a constantly changing state.
 Widgets should not handle other components.